Alexoat76/holbertonschool-higher_level_programming/README.md

 - The code should use the pycodestyle (version 2.7).
 - All files must be executable.
 - The length of your files will be tested using `wc`.

-### Shell Scripts: :pushpin:

-- Allowed editors: `vi`, `vim`, `emacs`.
-- All files will be interpreted/compiled on `Ubuntu 20.04 LTS`.
-- All scripts should be exactly two lines long (`wc -l` file should print 2)
-- All files should end with a new line.
-- The first line of all your files should be exactly `#!/bin/bash`.
-- All files must be executable.

 ### C Scripts: :pushpin:

 - Allowed editors: `vi`, `vim`, `emacs`.